Essex Rugby Football Union: History

 The Essex RFU was established in 1885.
 The first recorded match played by an Essex representative team was actually held a year before the union was created, when they lost to a representative team from neighbouring Suffolk at Chelmsford in 1884.
 In December 1890 Essex would join with Suffolk and Norfolk to form the Eastern Counties Rugby Union, with Cambridgeshire joining later in 1920 and would participate in the County Championship.
 Essex would try and leave the Eastern Counties and gain constituent body status but were refused by the Rugby Football Union three times in 1972, 1975 and 1977.
 Finally in 2003 the county were awarded full status and would compete in the County Championship as an Essex side.

 Senior county team

-The Essex senior men's team currently play in Division 2 of the County Championship having won promotion from Division 3 at the end of 2018.
+The Essex senior men's team currently play in Division 3 of the County Championship.
 The 2018 competition also marked the county's first appearance at Twickenham Stadium when they reached the Shield final, losing 22-24 to Dorset & Wilts.

 Affiliated clubs

-There are currently 44 clubs affiliated with the Essex RFU, with teams at both senior and junior level.
+There are currently 45 clubs affiliated with the Essex RFU, with teams at both senior and junior level.